s1m4ne/blog-template/README.md

 ### English

-Here are the main changes made to this blog template:
+Here are the main changes made to [Tailwind Next.js Starter Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog):

 1. **Header Animation Implementation**
    Implemented a header with an animation that transforms as you scroll.